HHSong/Best-Java-Backend-Practices/Design Patterns/Behavior/Readme.md

 }

 ```
+An example of Command pattern is a Level 3 REST api aka HATEOS.
+The point is to provide available actions embedded in the response to frontend.
+The available actions are the Commands in this case with other REST endpoint URLs as Receivers.

 #### 3. Interpreter
 I do not have much marks regarding to Interpreter pattern.
 It seems to focus specifically on parsing.
 I guess any kind of parser is an interpreter of some sort.